ni/niveristand-telemetry-custom-device/Source/Quick Start Documentation/Telemetry Quick Start.md

 **Note:** If **Overwrite File If Exists?** is not enabled and a log file is already present at the target location, no new file will be created during deployment.
 Instead, the **Error Code** Channel will report *Error 6: Generic File I/O Error*.

+## Disk Size Requirements

+The size of the TDMS log file resulted after a run will depend on the system configuration and runtime.
+The estimate size can be calculated using the following formula:

+- File Size [bytes/s] = &lt;TNC&gt; * &lt;Target Rate&gt; [Hz] * 8 [bytes]

+where:
+- &lt;TNC&gt; represents the total number of logged channels, which is the sum of 13 System Channels + 1 Physical Memory Usage + the total number of CPU cores of the target that is running the VeriStand system.
+- &lt;Target Rate&gt; represents the rate at which the VeriStand system runs.
+- 8 [bytes] represents the size on disk for one double-precision, floating-point numeric value (DBL).
+All logged channels from the file are of DBL type.

+Example of calculation for a standard quad core system running at 1 [kHz]:

+- File Size [bytes/s] = 18 * 1000 * 8 = 144,000 [bytes/s]

+If the system will run for one minute, the generated log file will have an estimated file size of:

+- 144,000 [bytes/s] * 60 [s] = 8,640,000 [bytes] = 8.24 [MB]

 ## Error Code Channel
 The **Error Code** channel reports the first internal error encountered during the execution of the custom device.
 The channel reports general LabVIEW error codes and custom error codes.